In This Article

 The Cheshire Cat: Then it doesn’t much matter which way you go.

-Knowing where you want to end up is crucial for knowing what steps you’ll need to get there.
-This can apply to your life’s career, personal, social, spiritual, and physical aspects.
+Knowing where you want to end up is what tells you which steps will get you there.
+It applies to your career, your relationships, your social life and your health.

 Try This: Write down a goal you want to achieve.
 For example, you may want to run your own company.
 Is it a side gig you do in off hours or a full business with dozens of employees?
 List out some of the decisions you’re likely to face as you pursue this goal, especially ones that involve risk.